TAMI IZKO

 For a video of the WIP and the soundscape created for the work click here.

-︎Light Forms (2023-ongoing)
+𓏸 Light Forms (2023-ongoing)

-︎Via Spaventa (2021-2022)
+𓏸 Via Spaventa (2021-2022)

-Its name, translated in English, would be something along the lines of The Scary Road.
+For two years, photographer Federico Clavarino and I walked down the same street several times a day to get to our studio.
+It was the fastest route, but not the prettiest.
 We made it a goal to find a way to enjoy our daily walks on that street.
 I built my own porcelain palaces resembling those on the street and glazed them with the same colors and shapes of the graffiti on the wall.
 I also used the images that Federico took there, with its people, its light and its forms, to construct my pieces.
 The result of this work, Via Spaventa, brings together his images and my sculptures.
+The work was shown during the 17th Parcours Carougeois in Geneva.

-︎ Commute
+𓏸 Commute

 A man twists his soaking blue scarf on a rainy winter day.
 The drops of water shine and shake on the floor.